schmunk42/docker-toolbox/README.md

 ## Why did we build it?

-This Docker image is for mainly for usage with remote-hosts.
+This Docker image is for mainly for usage in continuous integration systems and remote-hosts.

 Resources